niemiets/BD_Plugins/README.md

-# BD Plugins by Me
+# BetterDiscord Plugins created by Me & some codes from google
 My projects that are created badly :]